 1. Plank (and Progressions)

-The plank is the foundational core exercise β and it is frequently misunderstood.
+The plank is the foundational core exercise, and it is frequently misunderstood.
 A plank is not a test of how long you can hold a position while your form deteriorates.
 It is a training tool for anti-extension strength: the ability of the core to resist the gravitational pull that would cause the lower back to sag toward the floor.
-When performed correctly β a rigid line from head to heels, pelvis slightly tucked, glutes engaged, breathing controlled β a 30-second plank can be intensely demanding for a beginner.
-When performed incorrectly β hips sagging, shoulders protracted, breath held β a 3-minute plank provides minimal core benefit and substantial lower back stress.
+When performed correctly (a rigid line from head to heels, pelvis slightly tucked, glutes engaged, breathing controlled), a 30-second plank can be intensely demanding for a beginner.
+When performed incorrectly (hips sagging, shoulders protracted, breath held), a 3-minute plank provides minimal core benefit and substantial lower back stress.

 Challenge progression: Week 1: 3 sets of 20-30 second holds.
 Week 2: 3 sets of 30-45 seconds.
 Week 3: 3 sets of 30 seconds with alternating shoulder taps.
 Week 4: 3 sets of plank-to-push-up transitions.

 The transition from timed holds to dynamic variations is critical.
 Once a standard plank can be held for 60 seconds with good form, additional duration provides diminishing returns.
 The stimulus must change from endurance to coordination and dynamic stability.
+This is the specific reason shoulder taps enter in week 3 and plank-to-push-ups enter in week 4: adding a limb movement turns a static anti-extension hold into a dynamic anti-rotation challenge, which is the next adaptation the trainee needs.

 2. Hollow Body Hold